 The State System’s Geology Field Experience is an opportunity for students to apply their knowledge and skills to the investigation of Pennsylvania’s unique and varied geology.
-Students will work independently and in groups during a 5-week immersive, field-based course, to collect, analyze, and interpret field-based data and to develop scientific reports and presentations.
+Students will work independently and in groups during a 3-week immersive, field-based course, to collect, analyze, and interpret field-based data and to develop scientific reports and presentations.
 Fundamental skills in Geology, such as lithologic and stratigraphic descriptions, surficial and bedrock mapping, and geophysical and environmental analyses, will be developed.
 The course is offered throughout Pennsylvania with field-based modules taught by experts from across the State System.

-The Geology Field Experience is part of a collaborative project, funded by a grant from the National Science Foundation, creating a Geoscience Learning Ecosystem (GLE) throughout the State System.
+The Geology Field Experience is part of a collaborative project, originally funded by the National Science Foundation, creating a Geoscience Learning Ecosystem (GLE) throughout the State System.
 The GLE is a multi-faceted, sustainable initiative to foster statewide collaboration among faculty, industry partners, and all State System universities with Geoscience programs.
 Also part of the GLE are Geology Short Courses (GeoSLIP-STREAM) for high school students.
 Focused on underrepresented minorities, these courses will be interwoven and enhanced by participation with local/regional professional Geoscientists.
 We expect the GLE to improve field-based instruction and learning for Pennsylvania students, with the goal of increasing their workforce and graduate school preparedness.
 The GLE will also introduce pre-college students to geoscience career pathways, with the goal of increasing URM participation in the geosciences.

 Apply for Field Experience!

-Summer 2023 Highlights
+Summer 2025 Highlights

-Geology Field Experience 2023
+Geology Field Experience 2025

 The Geology Field Experience course provides: